Simple Guide & Expert Tricks to Successfully Quit Job to be Stay Home Mom

 It is recommended that you set a time that is both practical and reasonable for you.
 There is no need to resign immediately in a rush to stay at home and start regretting it.
 Therefore decide how much time you need to continue working as you set your plan in motion and eventually resign.

-If you want to be a stay-at-home mom, carve out a realistic period to achieve this.
 The time can range anywhere from one month or even over a year.
 This period is crucial as it prepares you for being a stay-at-home parent.

 Step 3: Create an Adequate Financial Safety Net